Close

 April 18, 2017

-Jesus got up from the grave, went out and visibly witnessed to others that He was alive, and then He went up to be with His Father in heaven.
-Jesus went up, and the Holy Spirit came down so that as believers we could live the life of Christ on the turf of earth.
-Now we can live surrendered to the will of God, Spirit-filled, and obedient to the word of God just like Jesus because His grace has given us His life through the Holy Spirit.
-The Holy Spirit came down; the believers went out; visibly living in the power and presence of the life of Jesus and vocally sharing their faith with others.
-There will come a day when Jesus will call us all up to be with Him and our Heavenly Father.
+Jesus got up from the grave and visibly witnessed to others that He was alive.
+Then He went to be with His Father in Heaven.
+Jesus went up and the Holy Spirit came down so that we could live the life of Christ on Earth.
+Now we can live surrendered to the will of God, be filled with the Spirit of God, and be obedient to the Word of God—just like Jesus—because His grace gives us His life through the Holy Spirit.
+When he Holy Spirit came down, believers went out; visibly living in the power of Jesus and sharing their faith with others.

 It’s one thing to celebrate the resurrection, and we most definitely should!
 But, as believers, we are to live in the power of the resurrection every day; surrrendered to the will of God, filled with the Spirit of God, and obedient to the word of God.
-Oh yeah, they went back to church, “and were continually in the temple praising God.”
-(Luke 24:53)
+Oh yeah, they went back to church, “and were continually in the temple praising God” (Luke 24:53).